18. Member Complaints, Appeals & Grievances

 - A nurse reviewer is responsible for coordinating the QOC review process.
 The nurse reviewer may collaborate with the Chief Medical Officer or Associate Medical Director to discuss the approach and information needed for the review.

 - The nurse reviewer requests medical records and makes observations based on issues presented in the case.
-The nurse reviewer makes a preliminary determination whether a QOC issue exists and its severity level.
+The nurse reviewer makes a preliminary determination whether a QOC issue exists.

 - For grievances where an organizational provider is the subject of the grievance, the provider may be asked to conduct the investigation and report findings to the nurse reviewer.
 The provider may be required to submit medical records with the report to confirm findings.
 If the provider’s response is not satisfactory, UCare may perform an independent review to ensure that appropriate investigation and action is taken.